Announcement: 2025 ModStatSAP Workshop

 - 10:00–10:40 – Coffee Break

-- 10:40–11:20 – Invited talk by S. Soubeyrand (INRAE BioSP) - TBA
+- 10:40–11:20 – Invited talk by S. Soubeyrand (INRAE BioSP) - Leveraging surveillance data for inferring the spread of diseases and pests

 - 11:20–11:40 – A. Apolloni (ANSES EPISABE) - Improving the surveillance system of Peste des petits ruminants (PPR) in Nigeria, using network tools to describe disease propagation and estimate the effect of missing information